The following PI & Clinical Negligence guidance note provides comprehensive and up to date legal information covering:

 This Practice Note outlines the likely impact of the UK leaving the EU for personal injury practitioners.
-It summarises the UK’s and EU’s respective positions and considers the likely potential outcomes, based on the information available, for such issues.
-It also sets out the key practical considerations for personal injury practitioners arising from the UK’s decision to withdraw from the EU.
+It sets out the key practical considerations for personal injury practitioners arising from the UK’s withdrawal from the EU.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 0330 161 1234

 To view our latest legal guidance content,sign-in to Lexis®PSL or register for a free trial.